babar-raza/package-descriptions/aspose.com/nuget/aspose-for-cpp/Aspose.Words.md

+# C++ API for Word Document Processing

 A standalone C++ class library to load, save, format & convert Microsoft Word® documents without Office Automation.

-Aspose.Words for C++ is a powerful on premise API that can be used for a great range of document processing tasks such as; working with paragraphs, text, images, text boxes, shapes, tables, rows, cells, fields, form fields, hyperlinks, bookmarks, document sections, headers, footers, footnotes, end-notes, and comments.
+[Aspose.Words for C++](https://products.aspose.com/words/cpp) is a powerful on premise API that can be used for a great range of document processing tasks such as; working with paragraphs, text, images, text boxes, shapes, tables, rows, cells, fields, form fields, hyperlinks, bookmarks, document sections, headers, footers, footnotes, end-notes, and comments.

 ## Word File Processing Features

 - Copy & move elements from one document to another.
 - Join or split documents.
 - Get and set document properties.